 - Be sure to wash your hands before applying the ointment.

 Will the ointment hurt?

-Your tattoo will really stick out at this point what with the swelling, vibrant ink, and shiny ointment coating.
+Your tattoo will really stick out at this point, what with all that swelling, vibrant ink, and shiny ointment coating.
 Be careful that things don't stick to it, though.
-Your ointment-covered tattoo will be a magnet for lint and all kinds of other weird things so think before you lean.
+Your ointment-covered tattoo will be a magnet for lint and all kinds of other weird stuff, so think before you lean.

 Tattoo Care: Week 1

 You will still need to be washing your tattoo at least twice a day during the first week and applying a light coat of ointment as needed.
 Don't let your tattoo get too dry or too wet.

 The first week after you've been tattooed is all about the "pain and peel."
 Some people don't experience much pain, while others are uncomfortable for an entire week (I certainly was with my elbow tattoo).
 Location does make a big difference in the pain game.
 If you don't have much pain, you're lucky, but be advised, no one escapes the peel.
 That's right: By day three, your skin should start scabbing up in places and peeling in others.
 Think of it like having the mother of all sunburns.